Context is powered by the Thomson Reuters Foundation Newsroom.

 Guatemalan migrants walk after arriving at La Aurora Air Force Base on a deportation flight from the U.S., in Guatemala City, Guatemala, December 27, 2024.
 REUTERS/Cristina Chiquin

-MEXICO CITY - U.S. President Donald Trump is pushing ahead with mass deportation plans targeting some 11 million undocumented migrants.
+U.S. President Donald Trump is pushing ahead with mass deportation plans targeting some 11 million undocumented migrants.

 Deportations under Trump from 2017 to 2020, while high, were less than half the number registered during Biden's 2021 to 2024 term, data shows.

-Undocumented immigrants can be expelled from the United States and sent to their countries of origin.
-Such deportations typically come after a removal order by an immigration judge, and those who re-enter face criminal charges.
+Deportations typically come after a removal order by an immigration judge, and those who re-enter face criminal charges.

-Another expulsion route is a 'return', usually carried out at a border crossing or airport, which does not require a formal removal order, can be voluntary and does not carry penalties.
+Another expulsion route is a 'return,' usually carried out at a border crossing or airport, which does not require a formal removal order, can be voluntary and does not carry penalties.

 Nearly 1.2 million people were deported through removal orders during Trump's first administration, and almost 600,000 were returned.